 A research published in ScienceDaily reveals that aluminium cookware made from scrap metal poses serious health risk.

-Researchers tested 42 samples of aluminium cookware.
+Researchers tested 42 samples of aluminium utensils.
 These were collected from 10 developing countries and more than one-third posed a lead exposure hazard.